Be a Contender ~ Get Hired for the Sales Job You Want

 Product & Service Knowledge

 It is a given that a successful salesperson must know their product/service inside and out.
 More than that, though, they must be able to provide tangible proof that they are worth the client’s time and money.
 Showcasing your unique value proposition with customer feedback, analytics, and success stories goes a long way.
 Customers may say you are the most expensive choice.
 Demonstrate you have the best service and they will get the personal hands-on attention they want, they will tell you this while signing on the dotted line.
 Listen to their needs and present achievable solutions which prove they are getting what they pay for.

 Sales professionals are expected to have a strong work ethic and a go-getter attitude.
 A trait often overlooked but even more essential to getting the job you want is grit.
 Grit is “passion and perseverance for very long-term goals,” according to Angela Lee Duckworth, and means the difference between success and failure for anyone from 5 to 55.
 Watch to learn more.

-As the cost of hiring continues to rise and the complexity of the sales profession increases, it is even more important for hiring managers to hit a home run with each new hire.
+The cost of hiring and the complexity of the sales profession continue to rise, making it imperative hiring managers hit a home run with each new hire.
 Hiring the right sales person is critical and one of the greatest challenges for today’s Sales Manager.

 Download your copy of “Be a Contender ~ Get Hired for the Sales Job You Want”